 Everything about this place says, “French”: the greeting by the Maitre d’, the vested and aproned waiters, the piano bar even at breakfast, the décor, the center fireplace and the amazing French pastries.
 Walls that are heavily adorned with paintings creates by Bitterlin’s father tie it all together.

 Del Rey Sol offers both formal indoor service as well as café services, plus you have the alfresco option.
 Those French pastries are available regardless of how you choose to dine.

 We did not dine here for dinner.
-When were invited for breakfast.
-Although the restaurant is French, they do serve Mexican inspired dishes.
+However, we were invited for breakfast.
+Though the restaurant is French, they do serve Mexican inspired dishes.
 I had the traditional Mexican breakfast of Huevos Rancheros.
-And of course there was the fresh squeezed orange juice and the bottomless pot of coffee served from a elegant silver pot.
+And of course there was the fresh-squeezed orange juice and the bottomless pot of coffee served from an elegant silver pot.

 However, if you are planning a stay of three days or longer, you might consider Casa de los Siete Patios.
 This private hacienda, owned and designed by Bitterlin for his mother, sits on the outskirts of town.
 It is secluded, secure and boasts unobstructed views and ocean breezes.
 There is a large pool with a cabana and bar on property.
 This unique circular home surrounds a central patio area and features all the amenities for entertaining.
 You can rent one to 5 suites but you will never share the villa with anyone outside your party.
 The cost of your stay includes kitchen staff who prepare your breakfast and lunch.

 We arrived to see Siete Patios a sunset.
 That twilight time just before darkness takes hold is simply magical.
 There really is no other word for it.